ManKind Project: New Warrior Training Adventure

-Participants agree to confidentiality of the NWTA processes, to create an experience "uncluttered by expectation" for the next man and to protect the privacy of all participants.
+Participants agree to confidentiality of the NWTA processes, to create an experience "uncluttered by expectation" for the next man, and to protect the privacy of all participants.
 MKP encourages participants to freely discuss what they learned about themselves with anyone.

-Training courses usually involve 20 to 32 participants, and some 30 to 45 staff.
-The course usually takes place at a retreat center, over a 48-hour period, with a one-to-one ratio of staff to participants.
+Training courses usually involve 20 to 32 participants and some 30 to 45 staff.
+The course usually takes place at a retreat center over a 48-hour period, with a one-to-one ratio of staff to participants.

 Research

-Researchers reported on data from 100 men, whom they interviewed and administered a battery of questionnaires, before the men participated in a New Warrior Training Adventure during 1997-1999.
+Researchers reported on data from 100 men, whom they interviewed and administered a battery of questionnaires to, before the men participated in a New Warrior Training Adventure during 1997-1999.
 The same men completed a set of follow-up questionnaires 18 months after they had completed the NWTA.
 The men endorsed changes such as "... [becoming more] assertive and clear with others about what I want or need" and "... accept[ing] total responsibility for all aspects of my life".
 The study findings also indicated that the men had more social support and experienced more life satisfaction 18 months after the NWTA.

 The authors acknowledge limitations to their research, since they did not have a comparison or control group, which results in various "threats to internal validity" mentioned by the researchers, primarily history, maturation, and selection bias.

-A second study accumulated data from 45 trainings held between 2006-2009, indicated that the psychological well-being of participants, as well as other indicators, improved after the initial weekend of participation in an NWTA.
+A second study, which accumulated data from 45 trainings held between 2006 and 2009, indicated that the psychological well-being of participants, as well as other indicators, improved after the initial weekend of participation in an NWTA.
 Many of the initial changes endured across a 2-year follow-up period.